ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 ### Introduction

 This API will allow access to the main models of FantasyStocks: `User`s, `Player`s, `Stock`s, `Floor`s, `Trade`s, and `StockSuggestion`s.
-They will all allow a set of common actions, and then each will have a small number of special actions that apply to only that model.
-To prevent excessive redundancy, this documentatioe will include just one instance of each common action.
+They will all allow a set of common actions, and some will have special actions that apply to only that model.
+To prevent excessive redundancy, this documentation will include just one instance of each common action.
 For both common and special actions, the URL will be built up as follows:
 ```
 /model_name/action/id
 ```